aws-solutions-library-samples/guidance-for-high-speed-rag-chatbots-on-aws/README.md

 This guidance utilizes the `AdministratorAccess` role for deployment.
 For use in a production environment, refer to the [security best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the AWS Identity and Access Management (IAM) documentation and modify the IAM roles, Amazon Aurora, and other services used as needed.

 * Using the AWS Management Console
+    * For this guidance , we will be using the us-west-2 region.
     * Sign in to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home)
     * Create Stack > Upload the `guidance-for-high-speed-rag-chatbots-on-aws/source/templates/prereq-rag-chatbots-on-aws.yml` file
     * Deploy the stack after entering `rag-chatbots` in the stack name